snowhawk1000/animated_icon_button/README.md

 By doing this, the button will just display with red text saying "Temp".
 Perfect for quickly testing things.

 ## Features
 There are many customizable parameters, including ones for changing the background and hover colors, padding, animation speed, and more.
-Vibrations are enabled by default if on the Android platform, and the button should work on any platform.
+Vibrations are enabled by default if on the Android platform.